GuilhermeGodoi/AutomacaoWebPythonWhatsapp/README.md

 ## Requirements:
 - Google Chrome
 - ChromeDriver (This file must be in the same folder as your "python.exe", download available at: https://chromedriver.chromium.org/downloads remember to have the version compatible with your browser, if you don't know yours go to: chrome://settings/help )
-- Selenium library installed (At the prompt: "pip install selenium")
+- Selenium library installed *4.2.1 OR EARLIER* (At the prompt: "pip install selenium")

 ### Demonstration Video
 https://www.youtube.com/watch?v=zB_jlU8ta8Y